skoneka/lib-javascript/README.md

 Also: `grunt test` & `grunt watch` (runs tests on changes)

+`./scripts/update-event-types.bash` updates the default event types and extras by fetching the latest master versions online.

 ### Publish

 After building, just commit and push changes from `dist` (working copy of `gh-pages` branch).